 It is worth checking the website out.
 One thing they do are antenatal classes specifically for parents expecting multiples.
 We did one of these courses, my honest opinion is it was good, however as they are not run in every town you just have to find your closest one, which means you get people from a wide area so may not meet many people local to you.
-I had a lovely group and we did chat on whatssapp which was great.
+I had a lovely group and we did chat on whatssapp which was nice.
 The course itself gave lots of advice but I think it would really only suit first time parents – otherwise I think a lot you would already know!
-Looking back I am not overly sure it helped me cope better with twins.
-You may choose a specific Twins Trust course or NCT one but I think doing one is definatly a good idea.
-I am going to do a full blog post soon on this so keep a look out for that.
+Looking back I am not overly sure it helped me cope better with twins but did arm me with more knowledge.
+You may choose a specific Twins Trust course or NCT one but I think doing one is definitely a good idea.

 I have loved going to twin club, these are run by different organisations so it is worth looking up online what is available in your area.
 We started when the boys were about 4 months, at this point they could have a play and I could have a tea and chat with fellow mums.
 We have made some great friends and think it has been a really useful place to get information and create a good support group.
 It can be daunting to turn up to these clubs on your own, but they will have volunteers who can help and have people there who can also get you more support if you need it.
 Plus sometimes at the beginning it’s just a case of getting out, and with ours you can take along other siblings.
 So I would really encourage you go along and meet others in the same boat.
 You can also find your nearest club on the Twins Trust website (they have a full list)

 Homestart offer lots of different services, one being home visits and help, they also run some of the twin clubs.
 To check them out click here.